Pfizer asks U.S. to allow COVID-19 shots for kids ages 5 to 11

 “It makes me very happy that I am helping other kids get the vaccine,” said Sebastian Prybol, 8, of Raleigh, North Carolina.
 He is enrolled in Pfizer’s study at Duke University and doesn’t yet know if he received the vaccine or dummy shots.

-“We do want to make sure that it is absolutely safe for them,” said Sebastian’s mother, Britni Prybol, Sebastian’s mother.
+“We do want to make sure that it is absolutely safe for them,” said Sebastian’s mother, Britni Prybol.
 But she said she will be “overjoyed” if the FDA clears the vaccine.

-Pfizer studied the lower dose in 2,268 of the 5- to 11-year-olds, and has said there were no serious side effects.
+Pfizer studied the lower dose in 2,268 volunteers ages 5 to 11, and has said there were no serious side effects.
 The study isn’t large enough to detect any extremely rare side effects, such as the heart inflammation that sometimes occurs after the second dose of the regular-strength vaccine, mostly in young men.

 If the FDA authorizes emergency use of the kid-sized doses, there’s another hurdle before vaccinations in this age group can begin.
 Advisers to the Centers for Disease Control and Prevention will decide whether to recommend the shots for youngsters, and the CDC will make a final decision.